ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

   make more generic checks (e.g., assert presence of events with any previous value, any device, any attribute name, etc.).

+  **ANOTHER NOTE** (*a bit technical*): we are aware that sometimes a simple `==` check between an expected value and and event value is not enough to perform a meaningful check.
+For example, maybe you are dealing with a complex attribute value (e.g., a composed tuple of things) and you want to check only a part of it.
+Another example could be a even more tricky case where your attribute is a ``numpy.ndarray`` of unknown size (and recently ``numpy`` stopped supporting direct comparison between arrays of different sizes).
+In those cases, you can provide a further custom predicate (``further_matching_rules``) to the assertion method, which will be put in ``and`` with the other checks and which can be used to perform an arbitrary complex check.
+  More details on the assertions API documentation.

 We chose this approach for the assertions because of its intuitive and expressive syntax, which is very close to natural language and permits you to write very readable tests.
 Moreover, as we will see